Lazerbeak12345/chaml/README.md

 When a single argument is passed in, it returns that argument, with all of its properties an methods stripped.
 It will, however, retain it's executor and its overloads.
 For example, the return of `Func(Bool)` is just `Bool` but without any sub-properties.
-In fact, aside from that crutial difference, it should function identically.
+In fact, aside from that crucial difference, it should function identically.

 #### `Bool`

-The `Bool` constructor is the constructor for booleans, and is not built in (it is, however globablised by default).
+The `Bool` constructor is the constructor for booleans, and is not built in (it is, however globalized by default).
 It's actually one of the first constructors written in chaml.
 Here's some things exposed in it's definition:

 - `true` A function returning its first argument